Spartan0nix/dotfiles/README.md

 ## Post install

 ### Shell

 Close the existing session and start a new one.
 It should open a ZSH shell.

 ## Common shell configuration

-All configurations regarding PATH update, environment variable settings, etc. are done in a `.common_shell_config` in the home directory of the `ansible_user`.
+All configurations regarding PATH update, environment variable settings, etc. are done in a `$HOME/.config/shell/common.sh`.

 Do not forget to source this file in your `.bashrc` or `.zshrc`.